 Where do/did they ship their milk?
-Total Years of Service: Dates of active participation in the program: Current Position with County Committee (if any): Positions the individual has held in the county dairy promotion program and dates: Brief description of nominee's background and relationship with the Dairy Promotion Program: Briefly describe contributions the individual has made on county, district, or state level. briefly describe contributions the individual has made on country, district, or state level.
-I confirm the above information is valid and true to the best of my knowledge and that the nominee has been notified.
-Please provide your consent to the PDPPS program, to release your comments to the nominee upon request.
-Nominator's Signature Date A photo of the award recipient should be emailed to the PDPPS office no later than June 1, for inclusion in the State Pageant program booklet.
+Total Years of Service: Dates of active participation in the program: Current Position with County Committee (if any): Positions the individual has held in the county dairy promotion program and dates: Brief description of nominee's background and relationship with the Dairy Promotion Program: Briefly describe contributions the individual has made on county, district, or state level. • • • • • • • • • • • • • • • • • • • I confirm the above information is valid and true to the best of my knowledge and that the nominee has been notified.
+Please provide your consent to the PDPPS program, to release your comments to the nominee upon request. - c-queson Nominator's Signature Date A photo of the award recipient should be emailed to the PDPPS office no later than June 1, for inclusion in the State Competition program booklet.